 handsome heads

 Frisian deputy Sander de Rouwe agrees.
-Together with alderman Roel Haverkort of the municipality of Smallingerland, he will award the prizes to the schools with the winning videos from the vlog challenge.
-“We are short of 'golden hands' and 'smart heads'.
-The director of Philips asked me: how will we get smart children to come and work for us in the future?
-By introducing them to technology at an early stage, of course.
-And that is exactly what is happening here today!”
-De Rouwe hopes that these children will help others to reassemble the robot.
-“This way the robot gets a new life in the next class.”
+Together with alderman Roel Haverkort of Smallingerland municipality, he will hand out the prizes to the schools with the winning videos from the vlog challenge. ,,We have a shortage of ‘golden hands’ and ‘bright minds’.
+The director of Philips asked me the question: how do we get smart children to come and work for us in the future?
+By introducing them to technology early on, of course.
+And that is exactly what is happening here today!’’
+De Rouwe hopes that these children will help others reassemble the robot. ’’That way the robot will get a new life in the next class.''

 Touching with technology